Bhikkhu-K/Translations/Gāvimaṭh-(Koppal)-version-of-Ashoka's-Minor-Rock-Edict-No.-1.md

 *Source: Minor Rock Edict of Emperor Ashoka (Devanampiya Piyadasi)*

-Pali from "Edictts of King Aśoka, a new vision".
+Pali from "Edicts of King Aśoka, a new vision".
 Meena Talim.
 Copyright work.

 *Pali translation based on PTS PED and personal inclination.*
 *English translation CC BY-NC-SA 4.0.*